History of the Dominic Graham School of Irish Dance

 Irish Dance and my school are my passion in life and I work every day to promote Irish Dance as well as teach and inspire my pupils to share the passion.

-Full results on results page ..
+Full NI Champs and Ballymena results are on the results page ..